SreenishMiryala/TravelEase/README.md

 ---

-TravelMate is a smart travel companion web app that uses AI to generate personalized travel itineraries based on your preferences, budget, and destination.
+TravelEase is a smart travel companion web app that uses AI to generate personalized travel itineraries based on your preferences, budget, and destination.
 Plan your next adventure with ease! 🌍🧳

 ## 🚀 Features